chenghanhsieh/pixel-flux-tracing-technique/README.md

 python dEdMdP_maps.py

-If you use this method for your research, please cite: Hsieh et al. 2023. in prep.
+If you use this method for your research, please cite: Hsieh et al. 2023.